Home Car Shopping How to Exchange Funds in Private Car Sales

 What is Private Seller Exchange?

 Autotrader’s Private Seller Exchange is an industry-first peer-to-peer vehicle-buying marketplace where consumers can buy and sell cars with safe, secure transactions while taking advantage of a wide range of popular services.
-Peer-to-peer indicates buyers and sellers who are private individuals, rather than one or both being a car dealer.
+Peer-to-peer refers to buyers and sellers who are private individuals rather than one or both being a car dealer.

-Unlike other peer-to-peer transaction options, PSX not only acts as a third party but also guarantees the integrity of the money transfer.
+Unlike other peer-to-peer transaction options, PSX acts as a third party and guarantees the integrity of the money transfer.
 It also provides various other vital services benefiting buyers and sellers from the beginning to the end of the process.
-Think of PSX as a full-service facilitator offering solutions to the issues that face buyers and sellers in peer-to-peer car transactions.
-It’s a cafeteria platform; buyers and sellers can pick and choose from the available services from the comfort of their homes through a smartphone.
+Think of PSX as a full-service facilitator offering solutions to the issues that buyers and sellers face in peer-to-peer car transactions.
+It’s a cafeteria platform; buyers and sellers can choose from the available services from the comfort of their homes through a smartphone.

-Sellers must register, providing information about the vehicle they want to sell.
+Sellers must register and provide information about the vehicle they want to sell.
 The fee will be no more than $99 or 0.99% of the final transaction price, whichever is greater.
 Buyers merely need to pick a car from the inventory at the Private Seller Exchange Used Cars for Sale by Owner.

 Seller Services Include: